... I will go back some years

 A year or so later I had my first jewellery shop which lasted two years because towards the end I decided that I wanted to be a jewellery designer!
 Looking into many different degrees, diplomas and different courses I chose the Diploma in Jewellery and Object Design at Design Centre, Enmore.
 At the same time; I told my boyfriend -now my handsome husband- about my big dreams and he supported me all the way.

 After the first two years of my Diploma I decided that I wanted to do the Advanced Diploma in Object and Jewellery Design which meant studying three years instead of two years; it was hard work but, oh boy, it was all worth it!
 The amount of knowledge I learned from the fabulous silversmith teacher called Ragnar H. and handpicked jewellery teachers was unmeasurable.
 I will never forget all those long days at the workshop: drawing, designing, soldering, filing, polishing, etc. Until now I remember my amazing Head Teacher named Catherine H. saying to me … “Pristine Janis, pristine!” and she was absolutely right!
-Those pieces of jewellery needed to be immaculate as they were going to an exhibition.
-One of the three jewellery exhibitions our Tafe, NSW had at Depot Gallery, Waterloo.
+Those jewellery pieces needed to be immaculate as they were going to an exhibition at the end of that year.
+One of the many jewellery exhibitions our Tafe, NSW had at Depot Gallery, Waterloo.
 To be honest, those three years were the best years of my life which I will always cherish and has a special place in my heart.
 Last but not least I made great friends along the way and some from different countries around the globe which I’m still in contact with.